Employee Monitoring

 - Assess Current HR Capabilities

-adjustments.
-This entails evaluating current procedures, technology, workforce issues, and
+any adjustments.
+This entails evaluating current procedures, technology, workforce

 Important actions in this stage:

-administration tools, applicant tracking systems, and HR software to see if they satisfy
+payroll administration tools, applicant tracking systems, and HR software to see if

-managers' and employees' problems is essential to identifying HR's advantages and
+Gaining insight into managers' and employees' problems is essential to identifying

 HR directors may pick projects that will have the biggest impact by using this initial